jrladd/DA101/slides/hypothesistesting.md

 Consider results that are:

-- **Statistically significant and useful**
+- **Statistically significant and practically significant (i.e. useful)**
-- Statistically significant and not useful
+- Statistically significant and *not* practically significant (i.e. not useful)
-- Statistically insignificant and useful
+- Statistically insignificant and practically significant
-- Marginally significant and useful (practically significant)
+- Marginally significant and practically significant

 ## Error in Hypothesis Testing